apostrophecms/docs/docs/reference/modules/task.md

 The `args` and `options` arguments may be completely omitted, though individual tasks should indicate whether arguments are required when they are run.

 ::: note
-It is better to call module's method *directly* rather than invoking a task when possible.
+It is better to call a module's method *directly* rather than invoking a task when possible.
 This method is for cases where that option is not readily available.

 During the execution of the task, `self.apos.argv` will have a new, temporary value to accommodate tasks that inspect this property directly rather than examining their `argv` argument. `self.apos.argv` will be restored at the end of task execution.